 4 Create a professional front door - when customers come calling, be sure they’re met with a professional welcome.
 This applies from the way you answer calls, to your website, company stationery and even the places in which you choose to meet clients.

-- Make the most of social media – the home-business community has warmly embraced tools such as Facebook, Twitter and LinkedIn.
-They are free to use and act as business development channel and a virtual water cooler for the moments when you miss the banter of an out-of-home office.
+5 Make the most of social media - Social platforms such as Facebook, Twitter and LinkedIn are vital tools for home business owners.
+They are free to use and act as business development channels, methods by which to build an online persona and virtual water coolers for the moments when you miss the banter of an out-of-home office.

-- Become an expert – set yourself up as an expert in your field by blogging/tweeting about the subject, writing a report, publishing a book or hosting an event.
+6 Become an expert - set yourself up as an expert in your field by blogging and tweeting regularly about the subject, writing a report, publishing a book or hosting an event.
 Being an expert gives credibility and with that, comes customers.

-- Never stop learning – part of becoming an expert is continually picking up intelligence from those around you.
-Keep an eye on what others in your industry are doing, read about successful entrepreneurs and tune in to trendspotters so you can prepare for new market opportunities.
+7 Never stop learning - part of becoming an expert is continually picking up intelligence from those around you.
+Keep an eye on what others in your sector are doing, read about successful entrepreneurs, industry thought leader and scan the horizon for new trends so you can prepare for new market opportunities.

-- Get out of the house – attend networking events, work from the local café, sign up to a personal development course.
-It’s good to get out of the home office, but be sure you can still be contacted and respond via your mobile/laptop/webmail, etc. This is your “road warrior kit”.
+8 Get out of the house - attend networking events, work from the local café, sign up to a personal development course.
+It’s good to get out of the home office, but be sure you can still be contacted and respond via your smartphone, laptop or tablet this is your “road warrior kit”.

-- Do what you do best and outsource the rest – to grow the business, focus on the core product of the company and subcontract non-core tasks (eg admin, accounting, PR, fulfillment, etc) to others.
+9 Do what you do best and outsource the rest - to grow the business, focus on the core product of the company and subcontract non-core tasks (eg admin, accounting, PR, fulfilment, etc) to others.